ChrisMcKee/RedisMemoryCacheInvalidationCore/docs/Configuration.md

 Settings
 ---
-To configure `RedisMemoryCacheInvalidation`, you should use one of the `InvalidationManager.ConfigureAsync` methods.
+To configure `RedisMemoryCacheInvalidationCore`, you should use one of the `InvalidationManager.ConfigureAsync` methods.
 Three parameters are available to configure it :

 - __redisConfig:string__ : Redis connection string.
 Check [StackExchange.Redis Configuration model](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md) for more details.
 A basic example is `localhost:6379`.